Liz-Conway/Project-3-Python/README.md

 ![Welcome instructions](documentation/features/welcome-instructions.png)

-All instructions are presented in a clear manner and use unambiguous language to let the inter-galactic, time-travelling tourist know exactly what they need to do while using the Hitchhiker's Guide to the Red Planet.
+All instructions are presented in a clear manner and use unambiguous language to let the inter-galactic, time-travelling tourist know exactly what they need to do while using the Hitchhiker's Guide to the Red Planet application.

 Instruction for each input